Outsource Bookkeeping

 • If the answer is a specific date (e.g., "the 10th of every month") — that's professional accountability

-Without a delivery guarantee, your reports arrive whenever your bookkeeper gets around to them — making cash flow planning and CPA meetings nearly impossible to schedule.
+Without a fixed delivery date, your reports arrive whenever your bookkeeper gets around to them — making cash flow planning and accountant meetings nearly impossible to schedule.

 4. QuickBooks Online or Xero — Not Proprietary Software